-SAY Now let's think about the central message of the story.
-The central message or lesson is something that you can learn from the story from the way the characters react and treat other people.
-Think about this textdependent question: What are some of the things the characters did in the story to understand their feelings and thoughts?
+Remember that the central message or lesson is something that you can learn from the story from the way the characters react and treat other people.
+Think about this text-dependent question: What is the central message or lesson of the story?
 Use key details and evidence from the story to support your thinking.
 Close your eyes and massage your brains and think about your answer.
-What are some of the things the characters did in the story to understand their feelings and thoughts?
+What is the central message or lesson of the story?
 Use key details from the story evidence to support your thinking.
 Be ready to share with a partner.
 Turn to the person next to you (different from our last session) and take turns sharing your thinking.
-DO Listen as students share to assess students ability to recount or describe key ideas or details from a text read aloud or information presented orally or through other media.
-SAY This was awesome information!
-Let's go back to the text and annotate the evidence we have to support our thinking.
-DO Model for students how to connect their retelling of the story to evidence from the text.

-Lesson 3
+Lesson 5